rabbiarlan/MercilessAuthority/README.md

 **That's intentional.** Here's why:

 If your laptop dies at 5% because a tiny toast notification was easy to ignore, you lose unsaved work.
 MercilessAuthority makes the alert **impossible to ignore** with also a mode to literal **60 second countdown** if you try to deplete your battery to **ZERO** — you must literally acknowledge it like acknowledging God before you can continue!
-Task Manager always remains accessible as an emergency escape.
-The source code is fully open.
-You can read every line before running anything.
+Task Manager always remains accessible as an emergency escape.*(If that's possible)* The source code is fully open.
+You can read every single line one by one before running anything in some systems or in yours.

-**This is not malware.** It is aggressively opinionated battery management software.
+**This is not malware.** It is aggressively opinionated battery management software that I have created just for fun!

 **"Totalitarian battery monitor inspired by North Korean Authoritarian Control.
 No escape.
 No mercy."**